Collaboration

 Immunology & Inflammation

 Immunology & Inflammation unifies efforts in immunological research of the Helmholtz Association.
-23 working groups from five Helmholtz Health Centres cooperate to tackle some of the most complex problems in immunology.
+Twenty-three research groups from five Helmholtz Health Centres cooperate to tackle some of the most complex problems in immunology.
 They address key questions such as: How do the immune system and nervous system interact?
 How does the microenvironment of tissue influence the development of immune cells and which effects does it have on the development of cancer?
 How do we use this knowledge for therapies?
 The collaborative work includes cross-centre research projects, the exchange of scientists, the organisation of national symposia and fellowship programmes for young scientists.

 TRAIN